The Wayfarer’s Repose

 ——————————————————————————————————————————————

 Brota reached the short, stone wall at edge of the coach house.
+It was made out of cobblestone with a lattice work of wrought iron prongs.
+It was elaborate for roadside inn.

 The place was called the Wayfarer’s Repose.
 The sign was a small pond with farm animals delicately painted on it with the name below that.
 It swung from side to side in the heavy wind, but the light inside was welcoming.
+The whole series of structures was not what she was expecting.
+Most waystations were servicable, but this place was homey, comforting, even in the driving rain with wild things hounding you.

 A stable sat to the left of the main building, its doors open.
 At the other end of the property was a small, house.
 There were structures out back, but Brota could not make them out with only the soft blue-white glow of the lights.
 The coach house had a mix of new lighting and a more traditional lamplight.
 The new lights hummed with power.
 Mana.
 She had seen it before, in other places, it was rare in Ambrachar.
+It gave off a blue white glow and mixed strangly with the more familiar yellow of the lamps.

 Brota heard the whooping behind her and rushed for the gates.
 The road was mostly mud and puddles and had become quite uneven.
 She was happy to be standing on flat stone.
 She rounded the tree and headed for the door, and turned just in time to catch a gnarled club of bone aimed for her head.
 It thudded against her shield ineffectually.